 In the case of worms, the weight does not depend on the increased dog’s appetite because the added nutrients benefit the parasites and not the pet.
 Consulting an experienced vet when you notice a drastic weight loss in your dog will help you determine whether it is due to worms or other health issues.

-It is correct to say that a healthy dog has soft, shiny, thick, and healthy skin and fur.
+It is correct to say that a healthy dog has soft, shiny, thick skin and fur.
 On the contrary, the presence of worms in the dog’s stomach, lungs, or circulatory system can cause its coat to dry out and become dull.
 Pets with ringworms have such pale fur.

 Worms can also cause pets to experience significant hair loss.
 Some dogs even lose their rashes.
 Worms are not the only factors that can cause the pup to lose hair.
 For this reason, you should consider consulting a vet to define the specific issue and the proper treatment.